lbhs/Vr-Hybrid-Escape-Room-Prototype/Assets/README.md

 # Escape Room Prototype
+### Getting Started

-In the script PlatformManager, the bool isVR controllers whether to use VR or flat screen controls.
+* In the script PlatformManager, the bool isVR controllers whether to use VR or flat screen controls.

-GameObjects must have the tag "Interactable", the layer "CanInteract", have an collider, and a rigidbody to be manipulated by the user.
+* GameObjects must have the tag "Interactable", the layer "CanInteract", have an collider, and a rigidbody to be manipulated by the user.

-Finally, UI Buttons must have a Collider and be on the "UIButton" Layer to be interacted with.
+* Finally, UI Buttons must have a Collider and be on the "UIButton" Layer to be interacted with.

-I think that's all.
+* I think that's all.